prohippo/pyelly/README.txt

 Further development and refinement is ongoing.

 To learn how to use PyElly, see the PyEllyManual.pdf file in the same directory as this README.txt file.
-The manual has over a hundred pages of information, including an overview of some basic linguistics.
-Documentation of individual Python source files can be generated as needed with the Python pydoc utility.
+The manual has over a hundred fory pages of information, including an overview of basic linguistics.
+Documentation of individual Python source files can be generated as needed with the Python pydoc utility from PyElly source files..

 At present, PyElly consists of 64 Python modules comprising about ten thousand lines of source code.
 There are also various definition files